isaac-s/docs.getcloudify.org/content/plugins/openstack.md

 The Openstack plugin has been officially tested with Openstack Mitaka and Kilo.
 It was also used to be tested against Icehouse and Juno.

-\* support on Mitaka and Liberty currently requires the Keystone URL in [Openstack Configuration](#openstack-configuration) to be explicitly set to `/v2.0`: eg `http://192.0.2.200:5000/v2.0` instead of just `http://192.0.2.200:5000`.

 The Openstack plugin uses various Openstack clients packages.
 The versions used in Openstack Plugin are as follows:

   * [Nova client](https://github.com/openstack/python-novaclient) - 2.26.0
   * [Neutron client](https://github.com/openstack/python-neutronclient) - 2.6.0
   * [Cinder client](https://github.com/openstack/python-cinderclient) - 1.2.2
   * [Keystone client](https://github.com/openstack/python-keystoneclient) - 1.6.0

 # Types